tjd1234/cmpt120fall2022/lectures/lecture15/lecture15notes.md

 ## Lecture 15 Notes

-In what follows we give a few more examples of writing programs that use loops.
+In what follows we give a few more examples of programs that use loops.

 ### Example: Random Turtle Walk